 Root Canal Therapy in Whitby, ON

-At Dentistry on Dundas, our dentists will take every precaution to make your experience as comfortable and stress-free as possible.
-Learn when root canal therapy becomes necessary and what to expect from the procedure.
+Rest assured that we’ll take every precaution to make your experience as comfortable and stress-free as possible.
+Learn when root canals become necessary and what kind of results to expect from the procedure.

 Signs You May Need Root Canal Therapy

 If one or more of your teeth become infected, you’re likely to have noticeable symptoms.
 A root canal may be recommended if you’re experiencing any of the following:

 - Toothache pain that extends to the face, neck, or ears

 - Discomfort due to a chipped or cracked tooth